 At Texas Endovascular, we are passionate about treating patients who suffer from PAD.
 We use the most up to date, state of the art equipment available to treat PAD.
 Using minimally invasive procedures that do not require an overnight hospital stay, our team provides treatments such as Angioplasty, Stenting, and Atherectomy.
 These methods prevent the need for large incisions and open surgery in many cases.
 As a result, patients are often discharged the same day with minimal recovery time needed.

-During your procedure Dr. Hardee or Dr. Fox will insert a small IV and wire through the groin.
+During your procedure Dr. Hardee, Dr. Valenson, or Dr. Fox will insert a small IV and wire through the groin.
 Once a blood vessel has been accessed, they will use imaging to guide the wire into position past the affected artery.
 From here, the diseased artery will be treated using a balloon to widen the blood vessel (angioplasty) or a stent to hold open the vessel and increase blood flow.
 Treatment style is selected depending on the unique circumstances to each patient case to maximize success and minimize complications.

 Schedule Your Appointment

 Please contact us if you have symptoms of peripheral Artery disease to schedule an Ankle-Brachial Index test.